8go/matrix-commander/README.md

 - new otion `--get_displayname` for itself, or one or multiple users
 - new options `--set-presence` and `--get-presence` to set/get presence of itself, or one or multiple users
+- new options `--upload` and `--download` to interact with the Matrix content repository
+- new option `--separator` to customize the column separator in outputs

 # Summary, TLDR